 Buying smaller sizes is a smart money move because beauty products start to break down once opened.
 “Unopened, well-formulated cosmetics can remain stable for a couple of years at room temperature,” Ni’Kita Wilson, a cosmetic chemist at Cosmetech Laboratories, told Good Housekeeping.
 “But the clock starts once you bring a product home and open it.
 When air hits the formula, certain ingredients start to oxidize and degrade.”

 Unless you’re in immediate need of a beach read, skip the piles of books displayed at Costco.
 Warehouse stores aren’t going to stock the same variety of titles as your local indie bookstore — you’ll mostly find bestsellers the store knows it can sell quickly, according to Today.
-Amazon usually has better prices on new releases, independent bookstores have a better selection of lesser-known authors, and used bookstores and thrift stores are the place to go for older titles.
+Amazon usually has better prices on new releases, independent bookstores have a better selection of lesser-known authors, and used bookstores and thrift stores are the places to go for older titles.
 Or there’s always the public library, which has plenty of books available for the best price: free.

 7. Certain condiments